wiicode/cybersecurity-framework/bronze-training/mobile-device-guidance/choosing-devices.md

 You should:

 -   Assess which operating systems support the software features and apps your users need to use to get their jobs done
--   Decide on device manufacturer(s) that can meet the security requirements for your organisation as described above
+-   Decide on device manufacturer(s) that can meet the security requirements for your organization as described above
 -   Decide on device types(s) that have the performance and hardware features that your users need, and that come within your budget
--   Pilot devices before deploying them widely to ensure you have covered all aspects of the device selection that are relevant to your organisation.
+-   Pilot devices before deploying them widely to ensure you have covered all aspects of the device selection that are relevant to your organization.
 -   Select the device or devices that best meet your business requirements and budget.
 -   Develop a strategy for updating your list of approved devices.